Spatially Constrained GAN for Face and Fashion Synthesis: Methodology

-We utilize a generator network $G$ to match our desired mapping function $G\left(z,c,s\right)\rightarrow y$.
-Our generator takes three inputs which are a latent code $z$, an attribute label $c$ and a target segmentation map $s$.
+\textbf{Generator Network. } We utilize a generator network $G$ to match our desired mapping function $G\left(z,c,s\right)\rightarrow y$.
+Our generator takes three inputs which are a latent code $z$, an attribute label $c$, and a target segmentation map $s$.
 As shown in Figure~\ref{fig_framework}, these inputs are fed into the generator step by step in orders.
 First, the generator $G$ takes $s$ as input and extracts spatial information contained in $s$ by several downsampling convolutional layers.
 After that, the convolution result is concatenated with a dimensional expansion of $z$ in channel dimension.
-After a few upsampling residual blocks (RESBLKUP in Figure \ref{fig_framework}), $c$ is fed into the generator at last to guide the generator to generate attribute-specific images that contain basic image contents generated from $s$ and $z$.
-Details of the upsampling residual block can be found in Figure \ref{fig_resblk}.
+After a few upsampling residual blocks (RESBLKUP), $c$ is fed into the generator at last to guide the generator to generate attribute-specific images that contain basic image contents generated from $s$ and $z$.
+This particular design of $G$ decides the spatial configuration of the synthesized image according to the spatial constraints extracted from $s$.
+Then $G$ forms the basic structure (\eg background, ambient lighting) of the generated image using the information coded in $z$.
+After that, $G$ generates the attribute components specified by $c$.